 Some examples of identical properties may seem obvious enough.
 For instance, take the common stock of two different companies in the same sector.
 They aren’t identical properties as they represent ownership in two different corporations.

 Selling only a portion of an investment, as opposed to the entire position, may still lead to a superficial loss.
 When this occurs, part of the capital loss may be available to offset capital gains in the current tax year or previous three years, or carried forward indefinitely.
 The other portion of the loss would be superficial and added to the ACB of the remaining shares.
-The amount of the superficial loss is determined by:
+The amount of the superficial loss is determined by a partial disposition formula:

 SL = (least of S, P, or B)/S x L